Never Enough

 ©1987 Andrew Calhoun, recorded on The Gates of Love and Phoenix Envy.

-Whatever I have, it is never enough
+Whatever I have, it is never enough,

-Glide on smooth water and make it rough
+Glide on smooth water and make it rough,

-Sit in my kitchen, wait for life to change
+Sit in my kitchen, wait for life to change.

-Out in my garden grow peaches and berries
+Out in my garden grow peaches and berries,

-Up in the chimney live goblins and fairies
+Up in the chimney live goblins and fairies;

-Out by the rock by the water running
+Out by the rock by the water running,

-Out by the rock by the lizard sunning
+Out by the rock by the lizard sunning,

-I want to be free, not another dull tragedy,
+I want to be free—not another dull tragedy,

-Come with me, I have seen the fields
+Come with me, I have seen the fields,

-Come with me, I have seen the fields
+Come with me, I have seen the fields,

-We walked two by two by eight, but the sun driving down
+We walked two by two by eight, "

-Left us walking alone
+Left us walking alone, in the dead zone,

-In the dead zone
+In the dead zone.

-Life came to visit, he was big in size
+Life came to visit, he was big in size,

 He sat and he broke my chair and he told me lies

-About the income tax and his other facts
+About the income tax and his other facts,

-Death came to visit, it was small in size
+Death came to visit, it was small in size,

-And it spoke mo truth and it told no lies
+And it spoke mo truth and it told no lies,

-And it spoke no words but two blackbirds flew out of its cape
+And it spoke no words but two blackbirds

-In trying to escape, they bang the windowpane, bang the windowpane
+They bang the windowpane, bang the windowpane

-Bang the windowpane, blackbirds blackbirds, bang the windowpane
+Bang the windowpane, blackbirds, blackbirds, bang the windowpane

-Bang the windowpane, bang the windowpane,
+Bang the windowpane, bang the windowpane.

-I am in the race, you are in the race
+I am in the race, you are in the race,

-We are God's own, we are no disgrace
+We are God's own, we are no disgrace,

 Cast your vote upon the water,